This 12-Item First Aid Kit Saved a Cyclist’s Life in Patagonia

 What She’d Add Now

-After her experience, Maria upgraded her kit:
+After her experience, Maria upgraded her kit with some additions I think are worth considering:

 The Real First Aid